 Members of the parish family who assist parishioners and visitors with seating at weekend and Holy Day Masses.
 They are responsible for taking up the Offertory collection, recruiting individuals for the Procession of the Gifts and assisting in the handling of emergency situations.

-Young children of the parish family who assist the priest in the celebration of Mass and other liturgies.
+Young children of the parish family (fifth grade and older) who assist the priest in the celebration of Mass and other liturgies.
 Adult men and women may serve in this capacity as needed and also for weekday Masses and funeral Masses.
 An adult server needs to be a full initiated member of the Catholic Church.

 Members of the parish whose task it is to greet the parishioners and visitors before Mass and other liturgical celebrations throughout the year, welcoming all with hospitality.